hazelcast/hazelcast-nodejs-client/README.md

 # Hazelcast Node.js Client
-Node.js Client for Hazelcast, using Hazelcast Open Client Protocol 1.0 for Hazelcast 3.6 and higher

-**Hazelcast** is a clustering and highly scalable data distribution platform.

-With its various distributed data structures, distributed caching capabilities, elastic nature and more importantly with so many happy users, Hazelcast is feature-rich, enterprise-ready and developer-friendly in-memory data grid solution.

 > **NOTE: This project is currently in active development.**

 [![Join the chat at https://gitter.im/hazelcast-incubator/hazelcast-nodejs-client](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hazelcast-incubator/hazelcast-nodejs-client?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+<br></br>

+This document explains Node.js client for Hazelcast which uses Hazelcast's Open Client Protocol 1.0.
+This client works with Hazelcast 3.6 and higher.

+**Hazelcast** is a clustering and highly scalable data distribution platform.
+With its various distributed data structures, distributed caching capabilities, elastic nature and more importantly with so many happy users, Hazelcast is a feature-rich, enterprise-ready and developer-friendly in-memory data grid solution.

 ## Implemented Features

+Hazelcast Node.js client supports the following data structures and features:

-* Map (except EntryProcessors)
+* Map (except entry processors) and MultiMap
-* Set
-* Queue
-* List
+* Queue, Set, and List
 * Lock
-* MultiMap
+* Smart Client
 * Hazelcast Native Serialization
 * Distributed Object Listener
 * Lifecycle Service
-* Smart Client

-## Installation
+## Installing the Client

+Following command installs Hazelcast Node.js client:

 ```
 npm install hazelcast-client --save
 ```

-## Usage
+## Using the Client

+Following script illustrates a basic example in which a map is created in Hazelcast Node.js client and an entry is added to that map:

 ```javascript
 var HazelcastClient = require('hazelcast-client').Client;
 var person = {